TritonDataCenter/triton/docs/operator-guide/server-setup.md

 And the URL for the BMaaS iPXE should be, in this example, `https://example.com/triton-cn-ipxe/triton-cn.ipxe`.
-There are two other files mentioned in this, and those are what we need as well.
+There are two other files mentioned in this, and those are needed as well.

 ### An iPXE binary

-In a head node, the file `/opt/smartdc/share/usbkey/contents/boot/ipxe.lkrn` exists, and is the Triton-special iPXE binary that a Triton Compute Node normally boots into either off of a USB key or off of a BIOS PXE chainload.
-For a BMaaS compute node that can only network-boot from the BMaaS iPXE, it will have to chain load into this one.
+In a head node, the file `/opt/smartdc/share/usbkey/contents/boot/ipxe.lkrn` exists, and it is the Triton-special iPXE binary that a Triton Compute Node normally boots from a USB key or from a BIOS PXE chainload.
+For a BMaaS compute node that can only network-boot from the BMaaS iPXE, it will have to chain load into the Triton-special iPXE binary.

 ### The Triton-specific iPXE instruction file

-In this example, we name it `default-no0.ipxe`, and it is designed to bypass at least the primary NIC on the compute node when trying to reach the Triton Head Node DHCP server.
+In this example, we name the iPXE instruction file `default-no0.ipxe`, and it is designed to bypass at least the primary NIC on the compute node when trying to reach the Triton Head Node DHCP server.

-Some BMaaS providers set `net2` as the primary, because of possible dissatisfaction with the on-board NICs, and the desire to use a well-tested PCIe NIC instead.
+Some BMaaS providers set `net2` as the primary, because of possible dissatisfaction with the on-board NICs and the desire to use a well-tested PCIe NIC instead.
 It is important to know which NICs to skip.
 In the following example `default-no0.ipxe` file we skip both `net0` and `net2`.